meroton/docs/src/pages/jobs/index.md

 We typically work in golang and react with typescript.

-Salary after experience, typical range of 50.000€ to 100.000€ anually.
+Salary after experience, typical range of 40.000€ to 100.000€ annually.

 ## IT infrastructure engineer